ibm-cloud-docs/Cloudant/query/creating_views.md

 The map function must be referentially transparent.
-Referential transparency means that an expression can be replaced with the same value without changing the result, in this case, a document, and a `key/value` pair.
+Referential transparency means that an expression can be replaced with the same value without changing the result, in this case, a document, and a `key-value` pair.
 Because of referential transparency,
 {{site.data.keyword.cloudant_short_notm}} views can be updated incrementally and reindex only the delta since the last update.